 Student Grantees: Samantha Mack, Elizabeth Wilcox, & Lily Ratliff

-The Linfield Community Garden stemed from the work of ASLC Garden Club leadership and was granted $2,268 to put up a fence around the garden and to build raised garden beds.
-The Garden Club works to educate the Linfield Community on gardening techniques and local agriculture.
+The Linfield Community Garden was created from the work of ASLC Garden Club leadership and was granted $2,268 to put up a fence around the garden and to build raised garden beds.
+The Garden Club worked to educate the Linfield Community on gardening techniques and sustainable, local agriculture.

 Student Grantees: Katherine Kann & Rachel Codd

-Two students were granted $744 to initiate a new composting project working with the Community Garden and Residence Life.
-The goal will be to educate students in the residence halls and suburbs about composting and provide a supply of compost to the the Community Garden.
+Two students were granted $744 to initiate a new composting project working with the Linfield Community Garden and Residence Life.
+They wanted to educate students in the residence halls and apartments about composting and provide a supply of compost to the Linfield Community Garden.